KintCark/COMFYUI-ANDROID-TERMUX/README.md

 if anyone would like to figure it out u can tell me in issues 🙂

+UPDATE090924:U can fix popcorn glitch by using euler sampler but animatediff still flickering.

 Prerequisites First you have to install Termux and install PRoot.
 Then install and login to Ubuntu in PRoot